Trans-Tasman: Trans-Tasman crossing

 The modes of transport for crossing the Trans-Tasman Sea include by sea and by flight.

 By sea

 The Trans-Tasman crossing can be undertaken by sailing ships, passenger liners and smaller vessels.
 There are a range of cruise ships including those from companies Princess Cruises, Royal Caribbean Group, Holland America, Silversea and Oceania Cruises.
 Private vessels are also allowed to cross this Sea.

 By flight

 Flights across the Tasman have been made by a range of aircraft including winged aircraft, airships, and balloons.
-Flight are available with airlines Qantas, Air New Zealand, Mount Cook Airlines, Jetstar, Pacific Blue, Virgin Blue.
+Flight are available with airlines Qantas, Air New Zealand, Jetstar and Virgin Australia.

 The aviation market in the Trans-Tasman region has experienced growth since the introduction of low-cost carriers, specifically Jetstar.
 Low fares are an important factor for the patronage of flights, alongside check in procedures and airport features.
 Air transport can significantly affect the economy of the Trans-Tasman through its impact on the tourism, logistics and high value-added manufacturing sectors.